Skip to Main Content

 Larissa Balzer, MBA

 Balzer joined Samaritan Health Services in 2010, following service as junior financial planner at a wealth management firm in Oregon.
-She earned a bachelor’s degree from Oregon State University in business administration with an emphasis in finance and a master’s degree in business administration in 2016 from Bushnell University.
-In her role as associate vice president of strategy & planning for Samaritan, Balzer leads the strategic planning process for the organization and also oversees systemwide initiatives and business planning operations for Samaritan.
+She earned a bachelor’s degree from Oregon State University in business administration with an emphasis in finance and a master’s in business administration in 2016 from Bushnell University.
+In her role as vice president of Strategy & Planning for Samaritan, Balzer leads the strategic planning process for the organization and also oversees systemwide initiatives and business planning operations for Samaritan.

-She also completed the American College of Healthcare Executives Executive Leadership training program in 2016.
+She completed the American College of Healthcare Executives Executive Leadership training program in 2016.

 Bruce Butler, MBA

-Butler joined Samaritan Health Services in June 2019.
-He earned a bachelor’s degree from Stanford University and an MBA in finance from University of Chicago.
+Butler joined Samaritan Health Services in June 2019 to oversee health plans operations.
+He earned a bachelor’s degree from Stanford University and a master’s in business administration in finance from University of Chicago.

-His previous roles include chief executive officer of Valley Health Plan, a county-owned managed care organization in San Jose, Calif.; chief strategy officer for the University of California health care systems and chief underwriter for Presbyterian Health Plan in Albuquerque, N.M.
-He has previously served on the board of directors of Ventures LLC, a Seattle-based nonprofit organization that provides access to business training, capital, coaching and hands-on learning opportunities for entrepreneurs with limited resources, the California Public Hospital Association and the New Mexico Health Insurance Alliance.
+His previous roles include chief executive officer of Valley Health Plan, a county-owned managed care organization in San Jose, California, chief strategy officer for the University of California health care systems and chief underwriter for Presbyterian Health Plan in Albuquerque, New Mexico.
+He previously served on the board of directors of Ventures LLC, a Seattle-based nonprofit organization that provides access to business training, capital, coaching and hands-on learning opportunities for entrepreneurs with limited resources, the California Public Hospital Association and the New Mexico Health Insurance Alliance.

 Marty Cahill, MBA

-Marty Cahill is CEO at Samaritan Lebanon Community Hospital.
+Marty Cahill is the CEO of Samaritan Lebanon Community Hospital

-A Massachusetts native, Cahill relocated to Oregon as an undergraduate to attend the University of Oregon, where he received a bachelor’s degree in sociology.
-He followed that with a Master of Business Administration with an emphasis in organizational behavior from Marylhurst University in Marylhurst, Ore.
+A Massachusetts native, Cahill attended the University of Oregon, where he received a bachelor’s degree in sociology.
+He followed that with a master’s in business administration with an emphasis in organizational behavior from Marylhurst University in Marylhurst, Oregon.

 Cahill has worked for Samaritan Health Services since 2007, when he was hired as the director of physician relations for the medical staff at all five Samaritan hospitals.
 He served as CEO of Samaritan North Lincoln Hospital from 2009 to 2015.
-In 2013, he was appointed COO of Samaritan Lebanon Community Hospital and assumed the role of its CEO in 2015.
+In 2013, he was appointed COO of Samaritan Lebanon Community Hospital and assumed the role of its CEO in 2015 until becoming COO for Samaritan hospitals in late 2023.

 As CEO at Samaritan North Lincoln Hospital, Cahill played a major role in implementing needed programs, navigating the hospital team through personnel and system changes, working to keep the hospital and various clinics operating at a profitable margin, and showing an unwavering commitment to recruitment, retention and development of a highly skilled health care team.

-Cahill’s duties now include executive leadership of Samaritan Lebanon Community Hospital and its associated primary and specialty physician clinics, the facilities on the Samaritan Health Sciences Campus, and all Samaritan Medical Supplies locations.
-He has led the expansion of the hospital’s Emergency, Surgery and Same Day Care departments and developed a new multi-discipline clinic and retail pharmacy facility, as well as the 84-room award-winning Best Western PREMIER® Boulder Falls Inn, 1847 Bar & Grill, Boulder Falls Center and the one-acre Japanese garden and pond on the Boulder Falls campus.
+As CEO for Samaritan Lebanon Community Hospital, Cahill provided executive leadership for the hospital and its associated primary and specialty physician clinics and the facilities on the Samaritan Health Sciences Campus.
+He led the expansion of the hospital’s Emergency, Surgery and Same Day Care departments and developed a new multi-discipline clinic and retail pharmacy facility, as well as the 84-room award-winning Best Western PREMIER® Boulder Falls Inn, 1847 Bar & Grill, Boulder Falls Center and the one-acre Japanese garden and pond on the Boulder Falls campus.

-He most recently worked with Samaritan’s philanthropy team to raise funds to build a residential substance abuse treatment center in Lebanon near the hospital, to help address the growing issue of substance abuse in the Willamette Valley.
+He also worked with Samaritan’s philanthropy team to raise funds to build a residential substance abuse treatment center in Lebanon near the hospital, to help address the growing issue of substance abuse in the Willamette Valley.
 The center opened in April 2020.

 Laura Hennum, MSHA